wizard04wsu/Class/README.md

 	String used in .toString() for the prototype and instances of the new class.
 If not specified, it will be the same as the super-class.

 	- `init`
 	Function used to initialize a new instance of the class.
-This function can include something like `MyParentClass.call(this)` to initialize the instance via the parent class's constructor.
+This function can include something like `MySuperClass.call(this)` to initialize the instance via the super-class's constructor.

 	- `extensions`
 	Object containing additional and overriding methods and properties for the prototype of the new class.